lukemetz/lukemetz.github.io/_posts/2018-2-19-project-log-electronics.markdown

 Because I don’t plan this far into the future, I 3D printed little sensor holders, and hot glued them to the main body of the arm.
 Additionally, wire routing is done in a similar way.

 ![Sensors](/assets/images/blog2/sensor3_2.jpg)
-<figcaption class="caption"> 3D printed sensor holders
+<figcaption class="caption"> 3D printed sensor holders.
 </figcaption>

 These sensor breakout boards communicate over I2C and, sadly, all share the same I2C address, which means that normally I can only use one at a time.
 To remedy this, I am using an [I2C multiplexer](https://www.amazon.com/gp/product/B015HJX33Y/ref=oh_aui_search_detailpage?ie=UTF8&psc=1) which allows me to select the chip I seek to read and write from.

 ![Wires](/assets/images/blog2/electronics_s.jpg)
-<figcaption class="caption"> Plotting one axes control signal and quaternion from a single sensor.
+<figcaption class="caption"> All electronics haphazardly scattered next to the arm.
 </figcaption>